Lab-Topology-Builder/LTB-K8s-Backend/docs/user-guide.md

   - neighbors: "TestHost1:1,TestHost2:1"
 ```

-The above lab template will defines three nodes and one connection between two of the nodes.
+The above lab template will define three nodes and one connection between two of the nodes.

 ## Example Lab Instance

-This is an example lab instance.
-You can use this as a starting point for your own labs.
+This is an example of lab instance, which you can use as a starting point for your own labs.

 ```yaml
 apiVersion: ltb-backend.ltb/v1alpha1